 The mentoring component assists the Cumbres program in providing support, guidance, and advising to students.
 First-year Cumbres students will be matched with a current teacher and expected to volunteer in his/her classroom throughout the academic year.
 Many of these teachers are former Cumbres students or have worked with us before, and are familiar with the program and our mission.

 Cumbres Mentoring Program Mission

-The mission of the Cumbres Mentoring program is to provide our underclassmen with university support and counseling, making the transition to college easier.
-Our students will be encouraged to make concrete relationships with a Peer mentor and a University mentor to help out with the various aspects of student life on campus.
+The mission of the Cumbres Mentoring program is to provide our underclassmen with support and counseling, making the transition to college easie and expose them to real-world classroom experience from their first semester on campus.
+Our students will be encouraged to develop concrete relationships with mentors who can help with the various aspects of student life on campus as well as future professional opportunities.
 The mentor program is used as a valuable resource to provide students with answers to any questions and be a positive role model.